bguiz/blog-bguiz/src/posts/2022-06-08-dogfood-your-web3-ecosystem-takeaways.md

 ---

 During, and after, the activities day, we collected a lot of feedback.
-While one intended outcome was to get everyone with some hands-on experience within the ecosystem that they were helping to build or support;
+While one intended outcome was to get everyone some hands-on experience within the ecosystem that they were helping to build or support;
-another **very important** intended outcome was for us to learn about what works, what does not, and what can be **improved**.
+another **very important** intended outcome was for us to learn about what works, what does not work, and what could be **improved**.

 ![](/images/posts/dogfood-your-web3-ecosystem--user-realisation.png)
-> What I’ve started realising is that if we define everyday user as non-advanced crypto user,
+> What I’ve started realising is that if we define the everyday user as non-advanced crypto user,
-> we limit it to like 99.9 percent of the society 😄
+> we limit it to like 99.9 percent of society 😄
 > - [Natalia Baránková](https://www.linkedin.com/in/natybarankova/)

-By and far, the biggest takeaway from the dogfooding experience was that the technology needs to be adapted to serve everybody, not just the tech savvy power users.
+The key takeaway from the dogfooding experience was that the technology needs to be adapted to serve everybody, not just the tech savvy power users.